Anreol/TurboEdition/Builds/Package/README.md

 - Finish a new shrine.
 - If you are interested in any of this, or the future, please contact me.

-## Credits
+## Contributors
-- Majority of items modelled by the talented Big Nut.
+- Some items modelled by Big Nut.
 	- [Check out his work at his ArtStation profile.](https://www.artstation.com/raditsys)

 - Imp and Mimigun models and animations by DotFlare.
-- Graphics (Expansion Icon and Artifacts) by SOM.
+- Expansion Icon by SOM.
-- Grenadier model by Anons.
+- Grenadier model by Anon.
-- Bubbet & Moffein for giving me a hand in a few things and showing me how dumb some of my practices are.
+	- Texturing & animation by DotFlare.
+- Code assistance from Moffein.
-- Kevin from HP support, learned a awful ton of Unity and proper practices thanks to my time spent in the SS2 team.
-Also, how the mod loads items is taken from there!
+- Kevin from HP support, for experience in SS2 and some part of the codebase.
-- Special thanks to vm for playtesting.
+- Special thanks to /vm/ for playtesting and /agdg/ for assistance.
 - Special thanks to Gnome, for introducing me to modding.
 - Special thanks to JoeyAsagiri for making me want to make a mod myself.
 And by making the original mod!

 ### Feedback
 If you can fill up [this form](https://forms.gle/6kEEJdguHPrKzHNo9) for [feedback](https://forms.gle/6kEEJdguHPrKzHNo9) I'd be extremely thankful.
-Alternatively you can contact me...

 ### Contact
 I'm open to contributions, specifically models, as they take me more time than what I wished.